WORSHIP GOD WITH US EVERY SUNDAY SERVICE @ 10: 00 a.m.

 FUNDRASING EVENTS/INFORMATION: iumcfundraisers@comcast.net

 We now have an AED in the hallway leading to the office stored in a box right past the calendar.
 Thanks to Leon Earhart for construction the box and staining it for the AED.
-An AED or automated external difibrillator, is used to help those experiencing sudden cardiac arrest.
+An AED or automated external defibrillator is used to help those experiencing sudden cardiac arrest.
 It's a sophisticated, yet easy-to-use, medical device that can analyze the heart's rhythm and, if necessary, deliver an electrical shock, or defibrillation, to help the heart re-establish an effective rhythm.
 Any questions, see a member of the Trustees.

 Jon Harwick